 I need one—what obstacles do I face?

 The good news is Indeed data show that interest from job seekers is also on the rise.
-In fact, analysis of jobs from Indeed Prime, Indeed’s elite tech recruitment service, shows a relatively low mismatch between data scientist jobs postings and interested job seekers.
+In fact, analysis of jobs from Seen by Indeed, Indeed’s elite tech recruitment service, shows a relatively low mismatch between data scientist jobs postings and interested job seekers.
 Companies that need a data scientist now have more choices.

 But an increase in interest or data scientists doesn’t necessarily mean an increase in qualified applicants.
 It doesn’t guarantee companies will more easily find data scientists with the right mix of technology skills and business acumen for their particular goals and challenges – or even one that understands the nuance of their industry.
 This is still a rare combination of skills.
 Finding the best fit may still require some effort.